 The ancient Greeks put medical instruments in boiling water to clean them.
 Even without the germ theory they knew from observation that heat tended to reduce the transmission of disease.
 Heat is used in treatment of infectious and other medical waste in many ways.

 Boiling water is limited in temperature to 212 F or 100 C in an unpressurized container.
 (In a pressure vessel the boiling point can rise.)
 While this is hot enough to kill or deactivate most pathogens, to ensure the most hardy bacterial spores are eliminated a higher temperature is required.
-Autoclaves typically operate at 240 F. Incineration takes place at temperatures above 1000 F (and often 2000 F or more) which is far above the temperature required to kill organisms and denature viruses (with any appreciable time at that temperature, but the goal of incineration is other than sterilization.
+Autoclaves typically operate at 240 F. Incineration takes place at temperatures above 1000 F (and often 1800 F or more) which is far above the temperature required to kill organisms and denature viruses at more than half a second at that temperature, but the goal of incineration is other than sterilization.

-Low-heat thermal processes find their way to use in many processes to clean facilities.
+Low-heat thermal processes find their way into many cleaning processes.
 Steam cleaning of room floors and walls is used to both clean (remove dirt) and disinfect.
+Microwave treatment is a low temperature thermal process; the bulk temperature is about 100 C.

 Microwave treatment is a low temperature thermal process; the bulk temperature is about 100 C and disinfection is due to moist heat.